T-7219/StormMatrix-Kanban/docs/user-guide.md

 1. Click "Create Board" button on the dashboard
 2. Enter a name and optional description
 3. Choose whether it's a personal or team board
+4. Set up initial columns (or use the default: Backlog, To Do, In Progress, Review, Done)
-4. Click "Create"
+5. Click "Create"

 ### Board Settings

 Access board settings by clicking the gear icon on a board:
 - Edit board name and description
-- Add/remove members
+- Add/remove members and set their permissions
-- Configure columns
+- Configure columns and workflow
-- Set up tags
+- Set up color-coded labels
+- Configure automated actions
 - Delete board (owner only)

 ### Managing Board Members